YugabyteDB Architecture: Diverse Workloads with Operational Simplicity

 - 4. Raft replication.
 The tablet leader writes the update to its log, sends it to its followers (that also write the update to their logs), and waits for acknowledgments from the majority of them.
 For example, with replication factor of three, only one node other than the leader has to acknowledge the write for it to be considered committed.

 - 5. Applying the update to the storage engine on the leader.
-The update is then applied to the local storage engine that we call DocDB, and a successful response is sent to the client.
+The update is then applied to the per-node storage engine (based on a custom version of RocksDB), and a successful response is sent to the client.

 - 6. Responding to the client.
 The tablet leader sends a reply to the YQL engine, which then replies to the client.